apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

     <td>"formats" . . . "extractHeader"</td>
     <td>true</td>
     <td>no</td>
     <td>Set to true to extract and use headers as column names when reading a delimited text file, false otherwise.
-Ensure skipFirstLine=false when extractHeader=true.
+Ensure skipFirstLine is not true when extractHeader=false.
     </td>
   </tr>
 </table>

-\* Pertains only to distributed Drill installations using the mapr-drill package.

 ## Using the Formats Attributes